whatsapp us

 • Perfect For:

-• Homes with kitchen widths between 5–7 feet.
+• Homes with kitchen widths between 5 to 7 feet.

 • Indian families who cook daily and need efficient layouts for multitasking.